FranckyC/m365-ai-agents-hackathon-onboard_D/README.md

 ## What concepts it showcases?

 Creating agents that tell jokes or generate cat images can be fun but not that useful in your work day-to-day life.
-We wanted to create something meaningfull and reusable enough to be used by any company on top of Microsoft 365 and leveraging AI where it is good at: understanding intents, analyzing amd summarizing stuff.
-Therefore, the OnBoard_DD solutions showcases the following:
+We wanted to create something meaningfull and reusable enough to be used by any company on top of Microsoft 365 and leveraging AI where it is good at: understanding intents, analyzing and summarizing stuff.
+Therefore, the OnBoard_D solution showcases the following:

 - Integration with Microsoft 365 as part of an end-to-end solution, leveraging Teams, Planner and SharePoint.
 - Sending proactive agent nofications to users.
-- Handling agent authentication with both delegated (SSO) and application permissions (proactive notifiations) whithin Microsoft Teams and the Microsoft Graph API.
+- Handling agent authentication with both delegated (SSO) and application permissions (proactive notifications) with Microsoft Teams and the Microsoft Graph API.
-- Handling multiple tools whithin an agent performing different set of actions.
+- Handling multiple AI tools whithin an agent performing different set of actions.
-- Handling agent tool outputs and artifacts to display data in adaptive cards.
+- Handling agent tool outputs and artifacts effectively to display data in adaptive cards.
 - Handling Human-In-The-Loop pattern in pair with the Bot Framework for sensitive actions, like POST requests initiated by tools.

 Ready to start?
 [Follow the guide 📖](https://franckyc.github.io/m365-ai-agents-hackathon-onboard_D/)!